Galaxy-Coding/diamond-bot/README.md

 `.d star wars quote`
 **More commands and updates coming soon.
 Stay tuned!

+## Contributing
+To contribute, simply submit a Pull Request.
+Make sure the code follows teh prevoius format and indent with spaces.
+Have fun!
 ## How to do me a favor ♥️
 * [⭐ the GitHub Repository](https://github.com/Galaxy-Coding/diamond-bot)
 * [Fork the Github Repository](https://github.com/Galaxy-Coding/diamond-bot)
+* Contribute to the project